 - Alejandra Energici (Universidad Andrés Bello)

 - Victoria Valdebenito (Universidad Adolfo Ibañez)

 - Brett Scholz (Australian National University)

-- Kerry Chamberlain (Massey University of New Zealand)
+- Kerry Chamberlain (Massey University, New Zealand)

-- Sarah Riley (Massey University of New Zealand)
+- Sarah Riley (Massey University, New Zealand)

-- Tracy Morison (Massey University of New Zealand)
+- Tracy Morison (Massey University, New Zealand)

 In July 1999, the First International Conference on Critical and Qualitative Approaches to Health Psychology was held in St. John’s, Newfoundland, Canada.
 It was agreed that there was an urgent need to establish a network to begin to connect those health psychologists throughout the world who were interested in developing a more critical approach to the subject.
 In 2001, the International Society of Critical Health Psychology (ISCHP) was established.

 Members share an interest in various critical ideas and participatory methods of research, and their relevance to understanding health and illness.
 Further, they share an awareness of the social, political and cultural dimensions of health and illness (e.g. poverty, racism, sexism, political oppression, etc.) and an active commitment to reducing human suffering and promoting improved quality of life, especially among those sections of society most in need

 Since 1999 the society has hosted 12 successful conferences with critical health psychologists attending from all over the globe.
 Conferences have been held in a variety of locations; Slovakia, Australia, Switzerland, Canada to name a few.
 The 13th conference will be the first to be held in South America and will take place in a hybrid online/in-person format.